gruntwork-io/terraform-kubernetes-helm/modules/k8s-tiller/README.md

 * See [variables.tf](./variables.tf) for all the variables you can set on this module.
 * See [outputs.tf](./outputs.tf) for all the variables that are outputed by this module.
 * `kubectl` must be configured to authenticate against the target Kubernetes cluster.
-* This module uses the `kubergrunt` utiltity under the hood to deploy Tiller.
+* This module uses the `kubergrunt` utility under the hood to deploy Tiller.
 See [the documentation](https://github.com/gruntwork-io/kubergrunt) for more information.